0x80/firestore-facade/packages/facade/README.md

 ### 1. Install

 - `npm install firestore-facade`
-- `npm install firestore-facade-cli --save-dev`
+- `npm install firestore-facade-cli ts-node --save-dev`

 Or, if you prefer Yarn:

 - `yarn add firestore-facade`
-- `yarn add firestore-facade-cli --save-dev`
+- `yarn add firestore-facade-cli ts-node --save-dev`

+Currently ts-node is required because the generate script tries to resolve the ts-node loader from the environment where you call the command.
+I hope find a way to make the command self-contained in the future.

 ### 2. Configure Document Type Mapping